ZhangDataLab/NSPC/README.md

 # Repository Description

-This repository contains code for generating Figure 1 in the brief report.
+This repository contains code for generating Figure 1 in the paper.
 Figure 1 is a figure with multiple subplots, illustrating various aspects of the data analysis, using Jupyter Notebook.

 ## Prerequisites